 It’s important we think about the types of emotions we are conjuring when we present something from a brand and how this will appeal to someone’s emotions.

-This leads us nicely into looking at rational branding.
-Rational branding is anything that is based on logic or reason and therefore can be called rational.
+This leads us into looking at rational branding.
+Rational branding is anything that is based on logic, reason or data.
 Essentially this is the opposite to emotional branding.